jandelgado/rabbitmq-http-auth/README.md

 $  echo "hello" | rabtap pub --uri amqp://guest:123@localhost:5672 --exchange amq.topic --routingkey "#"
 ```

-In the docker-compose log, should see the authenticator logging the request:
+In the docker-compose log, should see the auth server logging the request:
 ```
 auth-http_1  | 2021/04/18 21:28:01 auth user(u=guest) -> allow [management administrator demo]
 ```

-As the `DemoAuthenticator` allows any password for the guest user, you can
+As the `DemoAuth` allows any password for the guest user, you can
 try to change the password in the `rabtap` command or try to login on the
 [management console](http://localhost:15672) with any password.